 While the CAP theorem has serious implications for the design of distributed systems (and therefore also of Cloud-native applications) there are few works discussing how to design for particular CAP properties.
 For this purpose, in this work we presented an approach for incorporating these properties into the design of Cloud-native applications.
 More specifically, we introduced a CAP-oriented design methodology which connects design decisions with existing Cloud solutions and provides the means to estimate the CAP properties of an application.
-This methodology was then realized by using Cloud patterns in order to capture the design decisions and a set of annotations on the various \aaS solutions that realize these patterns.
+This methodology was then realized by using Cloud patterns in order to capture the design decisions and a set of annotations on the various aaS solutions that realize these patterns.
 A visualization approach was also presented that allows for better perception of the estimated CAP properties and their impact on the application design.
 Finally, the proposed approach was validated by means of a case study scenario.

-In the future we plan to complete the annotation of the Cloud Pattern Catalog presented in (Fehling et al., 2011a) so that we can empirically validate our approach using different scenarios.
-As part of this effort, we also plan to extend the \aaS solutions annotation procedure to as large as possible group of Cloud experts and offer tooling support for our methodology as an application in the Cloud.
+In the future we plan to complete the annotation of the Cloud Pattern Catalog presented in [6] so that we can empirically validate our approach using different scenarios.
+As part of this effort, we also plan to extend the aaS solutions annotation procedure to as large as possible group of Cloud experts and offer tooling support for our methodology as an application in the Cloud.
 In addition we also plan to investigate different possible approaches in combining the CAP annotations, using for example weighted sums and other statistical methods.
-Finally we also intend to extend the methodology discussed in the previous for purposes other than CAP estimation, for example cost estimates and greenness of the application.
+The proposed approach is geared towards building Cloud-native applications.
+The methodology discussed in Section 3, however, can be easily adapted and applied to the case of Cloud-enabled applications [28], i.e., applications that are partially or completely migrated to the Cloud.
+Depending on the selection of Cloud services to be used, and the envisioned topology of the migrated application, systems with radically different CAP properties could emerge.
+Combining this option with, for example, calculating the operational expenses of the migrated application in the Cloud, could result in a decision support system that would allow application stakeholders to figure out whether and how their application should be migrated to the Cloud.